Working in the health industry is far from dull – new diets, crazy exercises, and miracle pills keep healthcare professionals on their toes.

 Vegans advocate eating a plant-based diet for various reasons, such as better health and spiritual beliefs.
 Whatever the reason may be, many wonder if vegans receive adequate protein and essential nutrients.

-In my clinical practice, I’ve observed many healthy vegans who thrive on green smoothies, hemp protein, and chickpea salads.
+In my clinical practice, I’ve observed many healthy vegans who basically live on green smoothies, hemp protein, and chickpea salads.

-Following a plant-based diet can be problematic if done incorrectly, therefore it is important to make an effort to receive adequate daily nutrients and protein.
+Following a plant-based diet can be problematic if done incorrectly.
+It is important to receive adequate nutrients and protein.

-Eating chips, hard-to-digest grains, and sugary fruits could be considered a vegan diet, but these foods lack essential nutrients, promote diabetes, and are considered ‘unhealthy’.
+Eating chips, hard-to-digest grains, and dried fruits is technically a vegan diet, but these foods lack essential nutrients, may promote diabetes, and are not healthy.

 Don’t even get me started on highly-processed soy products that mimic the taste and texture of beef, chicken, and other meats.

-Folks, real health starts with real food, and these vegan options are not supportive of good health.
+Folks, real health starts with real food.
+Many vegan options are not healthy.

 Have you ever wondered how cavemen got their strong, lean bodies?